-Huub Schepers (†2016), who after 70 years of silence in April 2017 told what it was like to grow up as a child of a black liberator in Limburg.
-He initiated the oral history project "Children of black liberators" followed by the book of the same name, (Mieke Kirkels, VanTilt April 2017)
+Huub Schepers (†2016), who shared his life story at almost 70 years in april 2016.
+How it was to grow up as a child of an African American liberator in The Netherlands.
+Schepers’ story was the start of the oral history project ‘Kinderen van zwarte bevrijders’ and the book with the same title (Mieke Kirkels, VanTilt april 2017).

-Rosy Peters, Els Geijselaers, Ed Moody, Wanda van der Kleij, Trudy Habets, Robert Joosten, Huub Habets, Petra, Cor Linssen, Donna Bastiaans and Maria Andres and their families.
+Rosy Peters, Els Geijselaers, Ed Moody, Wanda van der Kleij, Trudy Habets, Robert Joosten, Huub Habets, Petra, Cor Linssen, Donna Bastiaans, Maria Andres and their relatives for sharing their stories

-Harie Rouvroye (†2018) for his help with the investigation of the stationing of black troops in Limburg
+Harie Rouvroye (†2018) for his help in the research for the stationing of Black troops in Limburg

-Jo fonsaer: filmmaker of great-grandchildren of black liberators: Diede van Dam, Noortje Schepers, Delano Geijselaers
+Jo Fonsaer: filmerof portraits of great grandchildren of Black liberators: Diede van Dam, Noortje Schepers, Delano Geijselaers

-Jan Kohlbacher for making available historical material regarding the only black R&R in the history of the US Army in 1945.
+Jan Kohlbacher for his contributionof historical papers and information about the only Black R&R in the history of the US Army in 1945.

-Kees Ribbens for his support and advice during the investigation.
+Kees Ribbens for his support and advise on the research onderzoek

 We would also like to thank these institutions for their financial support: